 Man in the Middle attack, or MITM, happens when cybercriminals tap into communicating between two platforms.
 It can happen through email, websites, or your network.
 Lack of the HTTPS connection can lead to such a scenario.

-DDOS attacks rampant and common stance in the website security realm.
+DDOS attacks are rampant and common stance in the website security realm.
 Cybercriminals overload your traffic with spoofed resources and IP addresses.
 It prevents your regular site visitors from accessing.
 They’re usually bot-backed, and they’re used as a decoy to obscure security protocols as the hacker exploits a different vulnerability.

 Cross-Site Scripting or XSS is liable for over 40% of all attacks perpetrated online.
 They aren’t complicated, but they’re highly preferred by low-level hackers who exploit scripts authored by other people.
 XSS goes for a site user and not the web application.
 Upon prompt, a user executes a command leading to compromised user accounts, modified site content, or Trojan horses’ activation.
 All this is done to dupe a visitor to give away sensitive info.